Site Search

 Through "Work Style Reform NOW," a regular message from the president sent out within the company, we inform employees of the importance of health, as well as the importance of correcting long working hours and being conscious of how we use our time, which are the foundation of health.

-We have introduced Group Long-Term Disability Insurance (GLTD) and group medical insurance as a benefit program to protect the lives of employees and their families from unforeseen work-related disabilities, allowing them to focus on medical treatment with peace of mind and helping them return to work at an early date.
+We have introduced Group Long-Term Disability Insurance (GLTD) and Group Medical Insurance as employee benefit programs to protect the lives of employees and their families from unexpected work-related disabilities, allowing them to focus on recovery with peace of mind and supporting their early return to work.

 Tanseisha has been conducting employee opinion surveys every two years since 2016.
 We consider this survey important in order to continue being a "good company" that balances "employee happiness at work" with "high performance" and to become an even better company.
 Based on the survey results, we link them to environmental improvement activities for the whole company and each department.
 In addition, with the aim of strengthening communication between employees and improving engagement, we also promote communication with employees' families by publishing the in-house newsletter "TANSEI-zine" and holding family days where employees' families can tour the office.